top of page

 We can do this by letting our teachers, tutors or academic advisors know (by email or in person) that we are looking after someone who depends on us as early as possible.
 Being open and honest about our situation (to the point we feel comfortable) can help us alleviate the stress and anxiety of going through the education system ‘alone’.

-In some circumstances, it will enable staff to be more understanding of our situation and perhaps give us some flexibility around our timetable.
+In some circumstances, it will enable staff to be more understanding of our situation and perhaps give us some flexibility around our timetable or work deadlines.

-Our article '10 Top Tips for Young Adult Carers off to University' include helpful carers’ tips on how we can best prepare ourselves for education.
+10 Top Tips for Young Adult Carers off to University includes helpful carers’ tips on how we can best prepare ourselves for education.

 Can I register another family member to be a ‘carer’?